Karppiet/snippet-api/README.md

 While building this application I have learnt about how restful API application works and how to use and implement for example POST and PUT http requests.

-The next steps and improvements for the app is naturally the developing the front end UI.
+The next steps and improvements for the app is naturally the developing of the front end UI.